2015–16 Australian bushfire season: Victoria

 On 5 October, one house and 10 ha of scrubland were destroyed by a bushfire at Wensleydale in the Surf Coast Shire, south-west of Geelong.
 The fire was contained the same day by Country Fire Authority firefighters.

 On 6 October and during the week following, 6 houses, 15 non-residential structures, 5 vehicles and 3100 ha of forest and paddock were destroyed by a significant bushfire in the Lancefield area of the Shire of Macedon Ranges, 70 km north of Melbourne.
 Communities affected by the fire included Baynton, Benloch, Nulla Vale, Lancefield, Pastoria and Sidonia.
 At least 22 aircraft were utilized by the Country Fire Authority to fight the fire before it was contained on 12 October.
-The fire had been lit a week earlier as part of a controlled burn in Cobaw State Forest overseen by the Department of Environment, Land, Water and Planning, however the authorities had lost control of the blaze in strong winds and hot conditions.
+The fire had been lit a week earlier as part of a controlled burn in Cobaw State Forest overseen by the Department of Environment, Land, Water & Planning, however the authorities had lost control of the blaze in strong winds and hot conditions.
 An independent report into the blaze, released in November 2015, criticized the initial controlled burn as inadequately planned and inadequately staffed.
 The then Victorian Environment minister Lisa Neville admitted failures in the risk assessment taken prior to the approval of the controlled burn, and the following quote of hers was reported by The Age on 19 November 2015.

 It [the control burn] probably should not have been lit, given the broader circumstances.